Chicago Police Chief Eddie Johnson fired after "series of ethical lapses," mayor says

 Lightfoot also seemed supportive of Johnson at the time, telling reporters, "These stars can sometimes feel like carrying the weight of the world."

-But at a news conference Monday, the mayor pilloried Johnson for misleading the residents of Chicago and letting down the 13,400 officers and department staff he was in charge of leading.
+But at a news conference Monday, the mayor pilloried Johnson, saying he misled the residents of Chicago and let down the 13,400 officers and department staff he was in charge of leading.

 2018: Extended Interview: Chicago Police Dept. SuperintendentMay 9, 201804:48